shobhakamath/films-microservices/README.md

 Using Kafka topics setup

-Using Redis foc caching the comments
+Using Redis for caching the comments